CONSTITUTION OF ONE KAMPONG GELAM

 f) An Assistant Treasurer

-9.2 All Executive Council Members shall hold office for a term of two years, save the Ordinary Members who have been co-opted into the Executive Council shall retire at the next Annual General Meeting following their appointment.
-All Executive Council Members may hold office the same office for more than one term, except for the Honorary Treasurer, who shall not be allowed to hold the same or related office for more than one term without a break or one full term.
+9.2 All Council Members shall hold office for a term of two years, save the Ordinary Members who have been co-opted into the Council shall retire at the next Annual General Meeting following their appointment.
+All Council Members may hold the same office for more than one term, including the Honorary Treasurer, who shall be allowed to hold the same or related office for more than one term without a break of one full term.

-9.4 All nominees for Executive Council members must be Honorary or Ordinary Members.
+9.4 All nominees for Council Members must be Ordinary Members.
 No nomination shall be valid unless it is proposed and seconded in a prescribed nomination form to be submitted to Honorary Secretary one week before the commencement of the Annual General Meeting.

-9.5 A Council Meeting shall be held at least once every two months ater giving seven (7) days’ notice to Council Members.
-The Chairman may call a Council Meeting at any time by giving five (5) days’ notice.
-At least half (/4) of the Council Members must be present for its proceedings to be valid.
+9.5 A Council Meeting shall be held at least once every two months after giving seven (7) days’ notices to Council Members.
+The Chairman may call a Council Meeting at any time by giving five (5) days’ notices.
+At least half (1/2) of the Council Members must be present for its proceedings to be valid.

 9.6 Any member of the Council absenting himself from three (3) meetings consecutively without satisfactory explanations shall be deemed to have withdrawn from the Council and a successor may be co-opted by the Council to serve until the next Annual General Meeting.
 Any changes in the Council shall be notified to the Registrar of Societies within two (2) weeks of the change.

-9.7 The duty of the Council is to organise and supervise the daily activities of the Association.
-The Council may not act contrary to the expressed wishes of the General Meeting without prior reference to it and shall always remain subordinate to the General Meetings.
+9.7 The duty of the Council is to organize and supervise the daily activities of the Association.
+The Executive Council may not act contrary to the expressed wishes of the General Meeting without prior reference to it and shall always remain subordinate to the General Meetings.

-10.2 The Vice-Chairman or in his absence the Honorary Secretary shall assist the Chairman and deputise for him in his absence.
+10.2 The Vice-Chairman, or in his absence the Honorary Secretary, shall assist the Chairman and deputize for him in his absence.

-10.4 The Treasurer shall keep all funds and collect and disburse all moneys on behalf of the Association and shall keep an account of all monetary transactions and shall be responsible for their correctness.
-He is authorised to expend up to $500 per month for petty expenses on behalf of the Association.
+10.5 The Honorary Treasurer shall keep all funds and collect and disburse all moneys on behalf of the Association and shall keep an account of all monetary transactions and shall be responsible for their correctness.
+He is authorized to expend up to $500 per month for petty expenses on behalf of the Association.
 He will not keep more than $500 in the form of cash and money in excess of this will be deposited in a bank to be named by the Council.
-Cheques, etc. for withdrawals from the bank will be signed by any two of the following: the Chairman, Vice Chairman, Honorary Secretary or Honorary Treasurer.
+Cheques, etc. for withdrawals from the bank will be signed by any two of the following: The Chairman, Vice Chairman, Honorary Secretary or Honorary Treasurer.